haileyydev/maildrop/README.md

 | `PROTECTED_ADDRESSES` | A regex for inboxes that require a password.          |
 | `PASSWORD`            | The password for protected inboxes.                   |
 | `DOMAIN`              | The domain to be used for generating email addresses. |

+## Sending
+Maildrop also supports sending mail as an optional feature.
+Visit the [Sending Guide](docs/SENDING.md) for instructions.

 ## License